 What are Collection Prototypes?

 Collection prototypes are specialized components that define different display formats for items within a single collection.
-They act as templates that are applied conditionally based on item properties, allowing you to:
+They act as templates that are applied conditionally based on item properties, allowing you to:- Display collection items with different layouts based on their data properties

 - Create visually distinct displays for featured or highlighted items